owenbeckles/MyVeganKitchen/README.md

 * [Future Features](#future-features)

 ## Welcome to My Vegan Kitchen
-My Vegan Kitchen is a full-stack social web application that allow users to browse through a plethora of vegan recipes catered just for their palette.
+My Vegan Kitchen is a full-stack social web application that allow users to browse through a plethora of vegan recipes catered for their palette.
 Users are also able to read and share knowledgable blog posts, and comment their opinions on their favorite recipe.

 ## Technologies Used
 * Frontend